JavierZhao/parallel-mha/README.md

 1. Please clone our repository on Expanse.
 2. Depending on which implementations you want to run, please follow the guide below.

-* For the serial program, run the following
+* For the serial program, please run the following:
     cd parallel-mha/true_serial_code
     module purge
     module load slurm